Duhyadi/Olotillo-genetic-diversity/figure_4_admixture/readme.md

 ## 🚀 How to run the analysis

-*1.*Clone the repository or download the project files.
+**1.** Clone the repository or download the project files.

-Set the working directory to figure_4_admixture/.
+**2.** Set the working directory to ``figure_4_admixture/``.

-Ensure PLINK and ADMIXTURE are available in your system path.
+**3.** Ensure PLINK and ADMIXTURE are available in your system path.

-Run the scripts in the bin/ directory following their internal instructions (order and parameters are specified within each script).
+**4.** Run the scripts in the ``bin/`` directory following their internal instructions (order and parameters are specified within each script).

-This workflow will reproduce the admixture results and visualizations presented in Figure 4 of the manuscript.
+This workflow will reproduce the admixture results and visualizations presented in **Figure 4** of the manuscript.

+## 📌 Notes on reproducibility

+- All paths are defined relative to the figure_4_admixture directory.

+- The analysis was tested under **Ubuntu 22.04**.

+- Results depend on the filtered SNP dataset and the choice of K values evaluated.

+## 📖 Citation

+If you use this code or data, please cite:

+Duhyadi (2025).
+Diversity and genetic structure within a Mexican maize race reveal consistent biocultural processes across geographic scales.

+Repository: GitHub / Dryad

+DOI: (to be added upon publication)